 Although this is at least the second attempt in the world to modify genetically viable human embryos using CRISPR, this study represents the first successful attempt to remove a disease in vivo.

 Formerly, only in vitro fertilization (IVF) could minimize the risk that a child would inherit the potentially deadly gene.
 Although still at the proof-of-concept phase, this new experiment suggests that the near-future will feature a way not to just “pre-emptively cure” a person of the disease, but remove it from their offspring forever.

 The team note that there’s room for improvement.
-Although their method ensured that 42 out of 58 embryos were free of the gene just five days post-incubation – a success rate of around 72 percent – they would ideally like to reach 100 percent effectiveness in the long run.
+Although their method ensured that 42 out of 58 embryos were free of the gene just five days post-incubation – a success rate of around 72 percent, according to the Guardian – they would ideally like to reach 100 percent effectiveness in the long run.

 Importantly, they still must make sure that their gene-editing technique doesn’t cause inadvertent mutations elsewhere in the embryo.
 So far, though, so good – only one of these 42 embryos exhibited any signs of errant mutation.

 The future – one where inherited genetic diseases can be obliterated once and for all – is looking bright.
 The moral and ethical debates will no doubt continue, but science marches forth either way.